Santa Muerte: Rituals associated with Santa Muerte

-Devotees may present her with a polychrome seven-color candle, which Chesnut believed was probably adopted from the seven powers candle of Santería, a syncretic faith brought to Mexico by Cuban migrants.
+Devotees may present her with a polychrome seven-color candle, which Chesnut believed was adopted from the seven powers candle of Santería, a syncretic Afro-Cuban faith brought to Mexico by Cuban migrants.
 Here the seven colors are gold, silver, copper, blue, purple, red, and green.
 In addition to the candles and vestments, each devotee adorns their own image in their own way, using U.S. dollars, gold coins, jewelry, and other items.

-Santa Muerte also has a saint's day, which varies from shrine to shrine.
+Santa Muerte has no official annual feast day but November 2, Day of the Dead, appears to be becoming the favored date.
+Many larger shrines and temples hold annual celebrations on the date of their founding.
 The most prominent is November 1, when the believer Enriqueta Romero celebrates her at her historic Tepito shrine where the famous effigy is dressed as a bride.
 Others celebrate her day on August 15.

 Places of worship

-According to Chesnut, the cult of Santa Muerte is "generally informal and unorganized".
-Since worship of this image has been, and to a large extent still is, clandestine, most rituals are performed in altars constructed at the homes of devotees.
-Recently shrines to this image have been mushrooming in public.
-The one on Dr. Vertiz Street in Colonia Doctores is unique in Mexico City because it features an image of Jesús Malverde along with Santa Muerte.
+According to Chesnut, the new religious movement of Santa Muerte is "generally informal and unorganized".
+Since worship of this folk saint has been, and to a large extent still is, clandestine, most rituals are performed at altars in the homes of devotees.
+Recently public shrines have been mushrooming across Mexico.
+The one on Dr. Vertiz Street in Colonia Doctores is unique in Mexico City because it features statues of Jesús Malverde and Saint Jude along with Santa Muerte.
 Another public shrine is in a small park on Matamoros Street very close to Paseo de la Reforma.

 Shrines can also be found in the back of all kinds of stores and gas stations.
-As veneration of Santa Muerte becomes more accepted, stores specializing in religious articles, such as botánicas, are carrying more and more paraphernalia related to the cult.
+As veneration of Santa Muerte becomes more accepted, stores specializing in religious articles, such as botánicas, are carrying more and more paraphernalia related to her worship.
 Historian R. Andrew Chesnut has discovered that many botanicas in both Mexico and the U.S. are kept in business by sales of Santa Muerte paraphernalia, with numerous shops earning up to half of their profits on Santa Muerte items.
 This is true even of stores in very well known locations such as Pasaje Catedral behind the Mexico City Cathedral, which is mostly dedicated to stores selling Catholic liturgical items.
 Her image is a staple in esoterica shops.

 There are those who now call themselves Santa Muerte priests or priestesses, such as Jackeline Rodríguez in Monterrey.
 She maintains a shop in Mercado Juárez in Monterrey, where tarot readers, curanderos, herbal healers, and sorcerers can also be found.